 Where to Stay:

 For those tired of cookie cutter hotel rooms, Quarryhill Botanical Gardens rents a most adorable Quarryhill cottage by the night.
 Set inside the verdant acreage and completely private, this small house is completely self-sufficient and perfect for a weekend getaway, in the heart of the Valley of the Moon.
-Romance awaits.
+Romance awaits, as this is a special time, and having adult lubricant can help making it great too.

 How to Get There: